balena-labs-projects/project-template/README.md

 3. Replace `docker-compose.yml` and `Dockerfile` with your own.
 4. Replace `logo.svg` with your own custom logo to display on the Balena Hub.
 If you are using a different image format, update the filename in `balena.yml` accordingly.
 5. Update `balena.yml` with your project details, paying attention to the URLs to ensure they reflect your project paths. `post-provisioning` is handled automatically by a GitHub action, mirroring the GitHub README.md file and can be ignored.
-6. If not using tags to trigger deploys, you can set `sync_tag: false` on the `balena.yml Action` inputs in `.github/workflows/deploy-to-balena.yml` to prevent matching the version shown on Balena Hub with with the semver tag pushed to GitHub.
+6. If not using tags to trigger GitHub actions, you should set `sync_tag: false` in `.github/workflows/deploy-to-balena.yml`.

 ## 2. Configure the documentation